ionixjunior/ionixjunior.dev/_i18n/en/_posts/2025-01-31-the-software-engineers-guidebook-a-review-and-reflection.md

 > Think about your career growth, and try to answer where you want to stay in the next years.
 Don't let this decision rest with your leader.

 When you know where you want to go, it's easy to choose the correct path.
 I know, this can be a very challenge exercise, it can be stressful, but only you can think about it.
-Not your colleagues, not your leader, not the company you're working.
-You need to be in charge of your career.
+Not your colleagues, not your leader, not the company you're working. **You need to be in charge of your career**.

-Of course, you can ask help of an experienced person to try to clarify some paths, to understand some challenges, or even to talk about experiences, but it's only you who needs to decide where to go, how to invest time.
+Of course, you can ask help of an experienced person to try to clarify some paths, to understand some challenges, or even to talk about experiences, but it's only you who needs to decide where to go, and how to invest time.

 ### Deliver value

 Sometimes we do a lot of hard work, and we don't feel recognized.
 This causes a bad feeling and demotivation.
 The best way to avoid it is to stay aligned with your leader to keep in mind what is the most important thing to do to deliver value.

-> Talk with your leader to understand how you can deliver value for the team, project, others engineers or the company.
+> Talk with your leader to understand how you can deliver value for the team, project, others engineers, or the company.

-Don't give up, because wanting to grow does not guarantee that you'll succeed on it.
-You need to ensure you'll go in the right direction, and have opportunity where you're, of course.
+Don't give up, because wanting to grow does not guarantee that you'll succeed on it. **You need to ensure you'll go in the right direction**, and have opportunity where you're, of course.

-Asking feedback is also important to understand if you're on the right track, needs to improve some area or make some adjustments, but you need to talk about it periodically, not only before the performance review.
-Remember: the career is yours, so stay in charge all the time.
+**Asking feedback is also important to understand if you're on the right track, needs to improve some area or make some adjustments**, but you need to talk about it periodically, not only before the performance review.
+Remember: **the career is yours, so stay in charge all the time**.

 ### Understand why

 It's very bad when we start developing a new feature or a bug fix without completely understand it.
 We think we're productive making things faster, but no. Sometimes we fail on it.
 To help this, here's another thought:

-> If necessary, ask why you need to achieve some objective to see the big picture.
-This way you can understand why, how and when you need to do something.
+> Ensure you know why you need to achieve some objective.
+This way you can understand why, how and when you need to do something, because you'll see the big picture.

-Make sure everything is clear making questions, talking about edge cases and side effects.
+**Make sure everything is clear** making questions, talking about edge cases and side effects.
 Don't forget that in the code, you're the guy.
 Only you can reveal some details that Products folks, Designers or Stakeholders can't see.

-Before the development time, it's important to understand the big picture.
+Before the development time, it's important to see the big picture.
 This way, is more likely you'll achieve the expected objective, enabling to break it into smaller parts, understanding the main difficult or challenges, and estimate them.

 ### Clarify to get unstuck